Skip to main content

 Common issues

-Nearly all well-behaved websites that use web standards correctly will work easily with our user journey technology.
+Nearly all well-behaved websites that use web standards correctly will work easily with our user flow technology.
 Unfortunately, some older and proprietary systems do not always behave this way.

 • If some links are not idempotent – that is to say, visiting a page has side effects – we may need to exclude them.
 The most common example would be when a link logs the user out.
 More serious examples would include links that create or delete data.
 For this reason, you should only ever test with a dummy login account.